If you are like most eCommerce entrepreneurs we talk to, you know you need to hire a bookkeeper, but you struggle with how to get started.

-So we wouldn’t recommend that you rush into hiring a bookkeeper without asking them some key questions to determine whether or not they are a right fit for your business.
+So we wouldn’t recommend that you rush into hiring a bookkeeper without having a detailed hiring process to determine whether they will be the right fit for your business.

-Here are 10 questions that will help you decide if a bookkeeper is right for you or not.
+9 questions to help you decide if a bookkeeper is right for you or not

 1. What is the scope of the bookkeeping work?